BrandonJernigan/Simple_Terminal_Edit/README.md

 ## Usage
 This application is a simple exploration of creating a terminal based text editor.
 It aims to have a similarity to VIm and/or Nano.
-It is simple with the intention of being an easy to expand project.
+It is simple, with the intention of being an easy to expand project.

 #### * Still under development *